mmalczak/recrutation/README.md

     delay - delay of the output of the process (in number of samples)

     nonlinearity - function that introduces nonlinearity in the simulated process.
-        Available valules: unity, sin, pow2, pow3, exp.
+        Available values: unity, sin, pow2, pow3, exp.
 When nonlinearity is defined, the output value is described with the following equation:

             y(t) = C * nonlinearity(x(t))